ploymahloy/dev-journal/README.md

 # dev-journal
 Journal for tracking my dev progress

+5.22.2023
+- Had a call with my mentor.
+He could use someone to do some front end work so he's trying to get me in.
+Something is going to happen soon!

 5.21.2023
 - I was able to confirm that `react-dnd` is the best option for making a Trello-style kanban board.
 I'm excited to get one of these components completed!